Full House (South Korean TV series): Filming locations

 The location of the titled house, Full House, is a house built specially for the series.
 It is located in the Gwangyeok-si area of Incheon, near Incheon International Airport, and is a ten-minute boat ride from Sammok Harbor.
 The house, made mostly of wood, cost approximately US$1 million to build.
 Nearby sightseeing locations include Jogak (sculpture) Park on Modo Island; a bridge connects these two islands.
-The house remained a tourist attraction until it was torn down in April 2013 due to irreparable damage from a typhoon.

-The first episode was shot in Shanghai near The Bund.
-In later episodes, some parts were filmed in Thailand.